Dynamic behavior for a gradient algorithm with energy and momentum: Convergence rates

-How fast the solution can converge to the minimal value of $f$ depends on the geometry of the objective function near $f^*$.
-Indeed, under the PL condition, we can show the $f(\theta(t))$ can reach $f^*$ exponentially fast.
+The speed at which the solution converges to the minimum value of $f$ depends on the geometry of the objective function near $f^*$.
+In fact, when the PL condition is satisfied, it can be shown that $f(\theta(t))$ converge exponentially fast to $f^*$.